Coronavirus outbreak: How Bhilwara containment zone sets an example in fighting COVID-19

 Airlines not refunding for cancelled flights due to coronavirus lockdown, allege travel agents

-In many states in India, it can be seen that despite lockdown has been put in place, the people are seen venturing out in their localites without any fear and safety precautions.
+In many states in India, it can be seen that despite lockdown has been put in place, the people are seen venturing out in their localities without any fear and safety precautions.

 By clearing the area and stopping people from venturing out, can reduce the rapid spread of coronavirus in the specific geography.
-Also, deploying adequate human resources to screen and test and ramp up of health infrastructure to isolate will also break the chain of the virus.
+Also, deploying adequate human resources to screen and test and ramp-up of health infrastructure to isolate will also break the chain of the virus.